Saint Louis, Missouri is one of those unexpected cities. A city that packs a lot of charm but is often overlooked.

 Blueprint Coffee– Blueprint didn’t have many dairy alternatives so only Jorge ordered a coffee here.
 He had already been to this coffee shop before when he went to St Louis for a work trip.
 He’s a fan of this place so I know the coffee is good.

-Jeni’s Splendid Ice Creams– We didn’t have Jeni’s while on this trip because we have it in Chicago (photo below is from back home).
+Jeni’s Splendid Ice Creams– We didn’t have Jeni’s while on this trip because we have it in Chicago (the photo below is from back home).
 But if you don’t have a location near you, definitely try their ice cream!
 You’ll find Jeni’s in the Central West End area.
 My favorite flavors have been lavender, frosé, and strawberry buttermilk.

 Clementine’s Naughty & Nice Creamery– We did, however, stop for a treat at Clementine’s.
 It’s a similar style to Jeni’s but born and raised in St Louis.
 Everything is made from scratch.
 Their menu also includes several alcohol-infused ice cream options.